How to Become a

 • Performance-based bonuses: Incentives and bonuses may also be offered for hitting specific sales goals or milestones.

-Top Skills of a Business Development Representative (BDR)
+Top Skills of a BDR

 We use AI to compile thousands of job descriptions for BDRs to record the most common requirements to save you time.
 While preparing for interviews, keep in mind specific times you've demonstrated these skills.